quytelda/krita-panel/outline.md

   - *.kra and *.bundle files are actually just Zip archives
   - Use the mirror tools or multibrush tool to create symmetric images
   - Use wrap around mode to create tiling images
+  - Use XNOR to get sketches to show up on top of artwork.
+  - Weird aliasing with Quick brush engine can be fixed by using different brush.
+  - Zoom out to expand the canvas
+  - Restart after adding resources
+  - Clear hidden selections if you can't paint
+  - You can't paint on group layers
+- Resources
+  - Help
+	- Documentation: docs.krita.org
+	- Krita Artists Forum
+	- IRC & Matrix rooms
+	- Krita YouTube channel
+  - Brushes, Patterns, etc.
+	- David Revoy's website [https://www.davidrevoy.com] has excellent free bundles
+	- Ramón Miranda has created lots of great bundles at [https://files.kde.org/krita/extras]
+	- [https://opengameart.org] has some good tiling textures with open licenses